TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 The `animation-name` links the animation target to the animations actions.

 The `animation-name` is a key concept, used twice for different references.
 First, the animation name is associated with the target element.
-Here the target is the diamond **class**.
-Then, the animation name is placed after **@keyframes**.
+Here the target is the diamond `class`.
+Then, the animation name is placed after `@keyframes`.
 The name role here is to hold the list of your animation actions.

-The possible values are:
+Possible name values are:

 * letters
 * numbers